sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

    :name: fig-qq2

-   In the top row, a histogram (top-left panel) and QQ plot (top-right panel) of the 100 observations in a ``skewed.data`` data set.
+   In the top row, a histogram (top-left panel) and QQ plot (top-right panel) for 200 observations in the ``Skewed`` column of the |distributions|_ data set.
 The skewness of the data here is 1.94, and is reflected in a QQ plot that curves upwards.
 As a consequence, the Shapiro-Wilk statistic is W = 0.80, reflecting a significant departure from normality (\ *p* < 0.001).
 The bottom row shows the same plots for a heavy-tailed data set, again consisting of 100